tarrlab/startingblurry/README.md

 - bOrS.csv: ImgNet categories labeled (basic or subordinate)
 - createDictEcoset.py: important data preprocessing for ecoset data
 - createDictImgNet.py: important data preprocessing for imagenet data
+- getLabelAccuracyBW.py: get accuracy of basic vs subordinate categories using grayscale models from experiment 2
+- getLabelAccuracyColored.py: get accuracy of basic vs subordinate categories using colored models from experiment 2

 Let's get started!:
 Before you start running code, in addition to all files included this github